 As I have not seen it before, I bought one roll to try out of curiosity.
 Previously, I have tried the expired FujiC200 (my first ever film) but it turned out sucks.
 I think it was due to my skill.
 And I didn’t know I AM NOT SUPPOSED to change the ISO for each shot, meaning my ISO must be constant for the whole roll, otherwise some would be under- or over-exposed.

 I also placed a big bet by using this Walgreen film for my first ever Point of View Street Photography shoot.
 Link to my YouTube video here.

 After developing, I felt so amazed by the result.
 The ‘filter’ is so aesthetically nice.
 It’s somewhere around Agfa Vista but with super rich colour shade.
 I love this Walgreens film so much that I bought another 5 rolls!!
 (Because it’s cheap)

 For this batch, while shooting on a sunny day, I actually forgot to change my ISO setting from 400 (usual setting) to 200.
 But looking at the pictures, I guess it doesn’t matter.
-I am still thinking if I should put the ISO as 200 or push to 400 the next round.
-Any recommendation?
-I am still learning about the theory of pushing film though.

 By the way, I think Walgreens has stopped film production so all the available films in the market are expired.
 Correct me if I am wrong.